bbauska/ibm-intermediate-web-dev/README.md

 usage and resolve any issues that arise.
 Application: Examine local Storage, session Storage, cookies, Index DB, and so on.
-Security: Debug certificate issues and other security concerns Lighthouse: Examine the app\'s quality, performance, accessibility, SEO, and so on.
+Security: Debug certificate issues and other security concerns Lighthouse: Examine the app&apos;s quality, performance, accessibility, SEO, and so on.
 Recorder
 panel: Helps you can record the checkout flow once and measure it regularly Performance Insights panel: Highlights the key insights in the Insights pane, with actionable feedback on how to fix issues.